Time in Various Cities

 For astronomical purposes, the GMT day was said to start at noon and run until noon the following day.
 For everyone else, the GMT day started at midnight.
 When everyone switched to the midnight-based convention in the 1920s and 1930s, this midnight-based time standard was given the new name of Universal Time.
 Since this change, the term GMT isn't used much anymore, except by those living in the UK and its Commonwealth countries where it's used to describe the local time during the winter months.

-Coordinated Universal Time is a modern version of Greenwich Mean Time.
+Coordinated Universal Time (UTC is a modern version of GMT.
 One of the biggest differences between GMT and UTC is that UTC does not observe Daylight Savings Time.
-Another name for UTC Time is "Zulu" (sometimes called miliary time, or "Z Time.")
+Another name for UTC Time is "Zulu" (sometimes called military time, or "Z Time.")

 The abbreviation for Coordinated Universal Time is UTC which represents a compromise between the English (Coordinated Universal Time) and the French phrase - Temps Universel Coordonne.